jpsim/presto_ios/README.md

 ## Credits

-Presto for iPhone is built using the following open-source projects:
+Presto for iOS is built using the following open-source projects:

 * [SVProgressHUD](https://github.com/samvermette/SVProgressHUD) by Sam Vermette
 * [FCModel](https://github.com/marcoarment/FCModel) by Marco Arment